SigmaHQ/sigma-specification/Sigma_meta_rules.md

 # Introduction

 Sometimes you need more advanced searches than simple selections.
-For that you can use meta-rules that correlate multiple Sigma rules or filter on existing rules.
+For that you can use meta-rules that correlate multiple Sigma rules.

 ## Compatibility